tiangexiang/3DGen-Playground/README.md

 This loader uses WebDataset format for optimized loading of 3DGS data and captions only, ideal for large-scale training.

 > [!WARNING]
-> **Important Note:** You will need preprocessed .tar files as instructed in the WebDataset Preprocessing section.
+> You will need preprocessed .tar files as instructed in the [WebDataset Preprocessing section](data/README.md#webdataset-preprocessing-optional).

 A minimal plug-and-play code snippet: